mizuki-nana/coreVM/README.md

 ## Moonshots
-While the ultimate goal of this project is to facilitate the design and development of modern dynamic programming languages for language developers, I personally have two ideas for the use of this project that I have envisioned for the foreseeable future.
+While the ultimate goal of this project is to facilitate the design and development of modern dynamic programming languages for language developers, I personally have two use cases of the project that I have envisioned for the foreseeable future.

 ### Support the HEX programming language
 One is to use coreVM as the underlying runtime for the [HEX programming language](http://www.github.com/yanzhengli/hex) that I worked on a while ago.
-This was actually one of the initial goals of the project before its inception.
+This was actually one of the main motivations of the project before its inception.

 ### Python variant based on coreVM
-The second idea is to have a port of Python that runs on coreVM, as I've always wanted to join the Python family that's comprised of many flavors of the language.
-Currently the effort is codenamed _Pyta_, but hopefully I will come up with a good name of my variant by then.
+The second idea is to have a port of Python that runs on coreVM, as I've always wanted to join the Python family that is comprised of many flavors of the language.
+Currently the effort is codenamed _[Project Pyta](https://github.com/yanzhengli/coreVM/wiki/Current-State-and-Roadmap#project-pyta)_, but hopefully I will come up with a good name of my variant by then.

 As of now, _Pyta_ implements a tiny subset of the core Python language.
-The implementation of the language lives under [python/src](python/src), and the corresponding test suite lives under [python/tests](python/tests).
+The implementation of the language lives under [python/src](python/src), and the corresponding test suite are under [python/tests](python/tests).
 There is a Python compiler that lives under [python/](python/), which compiles Python source code into coreVM bytecode.
 In addition, there is a command-line program [python/pyta.py](python/pyta.py) that can directly execute a given Python